 It takes 35 weeks for a new blog post to rank on Google.
 There’s an easy way to learn and keep track of your SEO strategy but first, let’s go through the super bare essentials you need to know.

 1. The Headline.

 Don’t be too much of a click-baiter with your headlines.
-That’s moving out of style very fast because it pisses people off.
-I try to be clever, though, and don’t be afraid to go back and improve your headline if you think you can do better.
+That’s moving out of style very fast because it irritates people, including me.
+Don’t be afraid to go back and improve your headline if you think you can do better.
 I do that a lot to refresh posts, but sometimes you have a great title and should leave it alone.

 2. The first paragraph.